qafedev/forms-conversion-documentation/enter_query_mode.md

 One again, the listener definition is mostly the same, except we change the value to "KEY_SHIFT + F9".

-The "clear" built-in will remove the data of all components inside the panel, the panel is then hidden, by setting its visible property to false.
+The "clear" built-in removes the data of all components inside the panel, the panel is then hidden, by setting its visible property to false.

-Clearing is done reset the search panel; meaning that it clears the value of all components inside the referred panel
+Clearing is done resetting the search panel; meaning that it clears the value of all components inside the referred panel

-This will make sure that when calling loadDepartments, all departments are fetched without any filters applied.
+This makes sure that, when calling loadDepartments, all departments are fetched without any filters applied.

 With the glue hardened, the views in place and the queries all set up;
 we have achieved enter-query-mode like behavior in QAFE.